HISTORY & IMPACT

 Vision

-Working towards a time when people with mental ill health are fully empowered to live meaningful lives and there is a wider environment that is more positive, tolerant and supportive.
+Working towards a time when people experiencing mental ill health are fully empowered and supported to live fulfilling lives.

 Mission